neverRare/butter/doc/idea.md

 ## Unicode support

-String and char literal are just syntactic sugar for array of bytes and bytes encoded in utf8.
-There should be a proper support for unicode but how?
+Currently, string and char literal are just syntactic sugar for array of bytes and bytes encoded in utf8.
+Unicode support shall be library features:

+- Uses UTF-8 encoding.
+- There shall be a string type that simply wraps array of numbers.
+- Validity of such type shall be enforced by refinement types.
+Unsure for this, might be a challenge or simply impossible.
+- Another type for Unicode bytes and scalar values.

 ## Equal to pattern